Save water

 Follow these water saving tips

-Tip 1Use a bucket and sponge to wash the car instead of a hosepipe
+Tip 1Use a bucket and sponge to wash the car

 Your water saving action plan